nara3m/shanti/README.md

 ## 1. Filter Bar

-$${\color{red}depends on: }$$ nothing

->warning influences: #3-volcano-plot
+>warning influences: Volcano Plot

-Filter bars can be adjusted to display a specific range of data points in `3.
-Volcano Plot`.
+Filter bars can be adjusted to display a specific range of data points in [Volcano Plot](#3-volcano-plot).
 For example, biomedical scientists frequently discard all data points with a -log 10 P value less than 1.3 (equals P value less than 0.05).

 ## 2. Search Tool